dotnet/core/roadmap.md

   [dotnet/coreclr](https://github.com/dotnet/coreclr) and
   [dotnet/corefx](https://github.com/dotnet/corefx) repos.

-As mentioned above these are just some of the early themes we are going to invest in.
+As mentioned above these are just some of the early big themes we are going to invest in, we will also continue to invest in ASP.NET, Entity Framework, Languages and many other parts of .NET.

 After we ship VS 2017 RTM you will hear more from us on the next version of .NET Core, and as always let us know what is important to you.

 ## Ship Dates